Compost & Waste Management

 Sibyl Buck

-I, Sibyl Buck, am a lover of the Earth.
 I practice as many ways of nourishing her and going easy on her as I have been able to find balance with in my life.
-At home, an acre in the Santa Monica mountains, occupied territory of the Chumash and Tongve people in Los Angeles county, I installed 5 grey water lines to reuse all the water (except one flushing toilet) to water fruit trees and flowers for pollinators.
-We have a composting toilet, as well as a kitchen scraps compost pile, and a brush compost pile.
-In the past I’ve also kept worm compost.
-I compost because I hate to waste any bit of plant material, and I love to use the rich product to feed plants I have relationships with.
-But I also compost because I know that by returning all her plant babies back to her in a form she finds easy to digest, I help our planet keep balanced by pulling carbon out of the atmosphere when the topsoil is covered with it and help her regenerate more of the food that we and other animals depend on from her.
+At home on an acre in Topanga Canyon, occupied territory of the Chumash and Tongve people in Los Angeles county, l installed 5 grey water lines to reuse all the water (except one flushing toilet) to water fruit trees and flowers for pollinators.
+We have two compost toilets, as well as 3 worm bins, and a brush compost pile.
+I compost because I love capturing the value in food waste to feed it to plants I have relationships with in order to grow more food, flowers and habitat. l also compost because I know that by returning all her plant babies back to her in a form she finds easy to digest, I help our planet balance herself.
+When compost is applied to the soil, its nitrogen richness pulls carbon out of the atmosphere, helping to heal petro-poisoning of the planet.
+Topsoil is called humus and it is the basis for all civilizations.
+I find compost to be the most amazing analogy for claiming the value from what we may be avoiding or find repugnant and using it to grow what we want to see flourish in our lives.
+Humans are meant to help create it by the processing of our food.
+For me composting is a cultural and spiritual practice that every human has an ancestral claim to.